Prapheller/Education_5-10/README.md

 # Education_5-10
- Bruh school work, this is work I have done while study such as python and web-code. click the branch to get to my work if you are in main.
+ Bruh school work, this is work I have done while study such as python and web-code.<br>
+click the branch to get to my work if you are in main.